Battle of Berlin (RAF campaign): H2S

 H2S was a device for navigation and blind bombing by radar.
 The emissions of the radar were reflected and received as echoes which were distinctive of the earth below.
 Built-up areas returned echoes different from fields and forests, land echoes could be distinguished from the sea and sea echoes from those of a ship.
 The radar had a scanner which swept vertically and the echoes were detected by a receiver and displayed on a cathode-ray tube, with a sweep rotating at the same speed as the scanner, giving an impression of the earth below.
 The contrast between water and land made coasts, lakes and rivers particularly recognisable.
 Towns also stood out and sometimes railway lines, from which the navigator could determine his position.
 When closer to the target, if it was recognisable, an H2S bombing run could be made; if the target could not be distinguished the bomber could make a timed run from a landmark in the vicinity.
 Since the device was airborne its range was limited only to that of its aircraft.
-The apparatus was limited by echoes from towns and cities which were harder to distinguish than those from countryside and town.
+The apparatus was limited by echoes from towns and cities, which were harder to distinguish than those from countryside and town.

 H2S was inferior to Oboe for blind bombing except on coastal targets like Hamburg.
-Being a transmitter, H2S disclosed itself to the Germans as soon as enough parts had been recovered from shot-down bombers to analyse its characteristics.
+A transmitter carried by the aircraft, it was inevitable that H2S would be disclosed to the Germans from parts had been recovered from shot-down bombers and its characteristics analysed.
 German detectors could find a bomber stream and direct night-fighters into it.
-Once Bomber Command began to use centimetric H2S in January 1943 it was inevitable that the Germans would retrieve one from a crashed bomber and realise that it was similar to Air-to-Surface Vessel radar (ASV) used by Coastal Command to detect surfaced submarines.
+Once Bomber Command began to use centimetric H2S in January 1943, it was inevitable that the Germans would retrieve one from a crashed bomber and realise that it was similar to air-to-surface-vessel radar (ASV) used by Coastal Command to detect surfaced submarines.
 In October 1943, the Germans introduced the Naxos radar detector in night-fighters and U-boats.
-By mid-January 1943, only 10 Halifax bombers and 13 Stirlings carried H2S; the rate of production was slow and by May 1943, no more than 18 H2S-equipped bombers had participated in one raid; by August 840 H2S sets had been manufactured.
+By mid-January 1943, only 10 Halifax bombers and 13 Stirlings carried H2S; the rate of production was slow and by May 1943, no more than 18 H2S-equipped bombers had participated in one raid; by August, 840 H2S sets had been manufactured.